-The QI team, specifically Quality Advisors, acts as the independent verification team to ensure that internal oversight of MDHHS and MSHN plans of correction is conflict free.
+Members of the QI team, specifically Quality Advisors, act as independent verifiers to ensure that internal oversight of MDHHS and MSHN plans of correction are conflict-free.
 Activity includes coordination with MSHN and MDHHS on survey processes, supporting provider plan of correction development, facilitating plan of correction follow-up, on-site verification, facilitation of communication with MSHN and MDHHS, and ongoing support of education and documentation improvement processes.